Cataracts in Dogs: Symptoms, Causes, and Treatment

 Other Possible Tests

 • Eye Staining.
-Eye staining tests can be helpful when dealing with trauma-related eye issues, including canine cataracts.
+Eye staining tests can be helpful in assessing trauma-related eye issues, including canine cataracts.
 A special dye and blue light will be used to highlight any damage to the cornea.

 • Electroretinography.
 An ERG determines whether the dog’s retina is functioning properly, rules out other eye conditions, and checks if the dog is capable of cataract surgery.

 • Blood Work.
 Blood tests can help us know more about your dog's health.
-They can also help us detect diabetes in dogs, which is a common cause of cataracts.
+They can also help us detect diabetes, which is a common cause of cataracts in dogs.

 Cataract surgery for dogs is by far the most effective treatment for this condition.
 The most common procedure done is phacoemulsification.

-This surgical technique makes use of ultrasonic waves to break down the cloudy lens.
+This surgical technique uses ultrasonic waves to break down the cloudy lens.
 Once these are destroyed, the fragments are carefully removed from the eyes.
-An artificial lens is then inserted to help restore your dog's vision by helping focus light into the retina.
+An artificial lens is then inserted to help restore your dog's vision by focusing light onto the retina.

 Non-Surgical Management

-If an ERG reveals that the dog is unsuitable for surgery, then non-surgical management methods will be used.
+If an ERG determines that the dog is unsuitable for surgery, non-surgical management will be used.
 These include:

 • Anti-Inflammatory Eye Drops.
 These eye drops can be prescribed to provide relief and control the swelling from secondary conditions